mosi-sol/mosi-sol/README.md

 - learning about the solidity on my youtube / instagram / twitter / etc is always free.
 - i am not tell/ask you about the money for vip or role base learning.....

+### important atention
+`
+ All codes for education perpuses and has not been professionally audited, therefore I cannot make any promises about safety or correctness.
+Use at own risk.
+`

 ##

 <p align="right">